JUL 12, 2019

 A weekly roundup of ophthalmic news from around the web.

 It’s ‘goodbye NEI’ for director and retina specialist Paul Sieving, MD, PhD, who plans to retire this fall after a nearly 20-year term.
 But it’s not “retirement” retirement.
-It’s more like a “launching and directing a new Center for Ocular Regenerative Therapy” kind of retirement.
-It’s “become an endowed chair in retinal research at the UC Davis Eye Center” retirement.
-Not the carefree golden days most people envision.
+He'll be launching and directing a new Center for Ocular Regenerative Therapy at the UC Davis Eye Center, and serving as an endowed chair in retinal research.
+Not exactly the carefree days most people envision.
 But for a world-renowned ophthalmologist described as a “renaissance man” by NIH Director Francis Collins, nothing could be more apt.
 National Institutes of Health

 You can’t keep a damaged retina down, so long as you have the proper tools to regenerate it.
 A study in the Journal of Neuroscience suggests a rod-rescuing gene therapy can restore retinal function to adult mice with photoreceptor degeneration.
 Rods that received the therapy not only regained normal light responses, but also recovered connections to other retinal neurons.
 The findings highlight the adult retina’s remarkable plasticity and hint at the possibility of repairing or replacing defective rods in patients blinded by rod degeneration.
 Society for Neuroscience